 Attorney Daniel J. Fernandez of Fernandez & Hernandez, LLC provides legal representation for violation of probation cases.
 Our qualifications and background are available to you.
 Our Tampa Attorneys Daniel Fernandez and Martin Hernandez are bilingual as well.

-Fernandez & Hernandez, serve Florida communities including Tampa, Brandon, Carrollwood, Westchase, Riverview, Temple Terrace, Pasco, Pinellas, St. Petersburg, Clearwater, Lakeland, Plant City, Ruskin, Apollo Beach, Dover, Valrico, Lutz, Lakeland and many other neighborhoods in Tampa Bay area.
+Fernandez & Hernandez, serve Florida communities including Tampa, Brandon, Carrollwood, Westchase, Riverview, Temple Terrace, Pasco, Pinellas, St. Petersburg, Clearwater, Lakeland, Plant City, Ruskin, Apollo Beach, Dover, Valrico, Lutz, Lakeland, and many other neighborhoods in Tampa Bay area.

-If you have been accused of a violation of probation in the Tampa Bay area, you may need the assistance of an attorney to contest the charge. minimize potential penalties and get a favor resolution of the matter.
+If you have been accused of a violation of probation in the Tampa Bay area, you may need the assistance of an attorney to contest the charge. minimize potential penalties and get a favorable resolution of the matter.
 Call Tampa criminal defense lawyer Daniel J. Fernandez of Fernandez & Hernandez for a free consultation now.
-We recommend also reading his reviews on Google Reviews, Avvo and Yelp.
+We recommend also reading his reviews on Google Reviews, Avvo, and Yelp.